Current Cases

 The ruling means that Flint residents can now begin to receive financial relief from the settlement.
 80 percent of the funds will go to those individuals who were under the age of 18 at the time of the crisis, with a large majority of that amount to be paid for claims of children aged 6 and younger.
 The remaining funds will go to special education services in Genesee County, adults, business owners and property owners for property damage.

 On August 11, 2021, Judge Levy granted class certification on liability claims in ongoing litigation against Lockwood, Andrews & Newnam (LAN) and Veolia North America (Veolia), alleging that each company failed to give appropriate professional advice, greatly adding to the widespread lead contamination of the water that flowed into Flint during the water crisis.
-On October 31, 2023, Lockwood, Andrews & Newnam (LAN) agreed to pay $8 million to settle claims that it failed to warn Flint residents of likely lead contamination in the drinking water.
+On May 22, 2024, Judge Levy granted final approval to the $8 million settlement against LAN for failing to warn Flint residents of the likelihood of lead contamination in their drinking water.
+Then on October 3, 2024, she granted final approval of a $25 million settlement with Veolia, bringing total settlements thus far to $659.25 million.
+(The Veolia settlement was reached on February 1, 2024, days before a jury trial was to commence.)

 Litigation against the U.S. Environmental Protection Agency continues.